calibrachain/pitch/README.md

 We create an unbroken, provable, and cross-chain path from a working tool on the factory floor all the way up to the international source of metrological truth.
 This is achieved by leveraging protocols like Chainlink's CCIP (Cross-Chain Interoperability Protocol) and our standardized metadata format, ensuring that trust has no borders.

 We aren't just putting certificates on a blockchain; we are building the federated, global network for verifiable trust.

+### Challenges I ran into

+Our biggest hurdle was bridging the on-chain world with real-world, authoritative data.
+National Metrology Institutes (NMIs) are foundational to our trust model, but they often lack public, standardized APIs for validating laboratory accreditation in real-time.
+To overcome this for our MVP, we engineered our own mock NMI API.
+This allowed us to fully build and demonstrate the end-to-end workflow, proving how our smart contract can seamlessly interact with Chainlink Functions to query external data, validate credentials, and conditionally mint a certificate based on a real-world response.

+### Avalanche Track

+*How does this project fit within the track?*

+We chose the Avalanche network as the foundation for our solution due to its unique combination of scalability, interoperability, and low cost, which perfectly aligns with our vision.
+Avalanche's Subnet architecture is the key differentiator, allowing metrology institutes like INMETRO or NIST to operate their own sovereign, high-performance blockchains in the future, maintaining local data governance while connecting to a global network.
+For our users, this translates into transactions with near-instant finality and consistently low fees, making the issuance and verification of digital certificates economically viable at scale.
+Furthermore, its full EVM compatibility allowed us to leverage the robust and familiar tooling ecosystem of Ethereum and Chainlink, accelerating development and ensuring a secure foundation for the project.